On the depth overhead incurred when running quantum algorithms on near-term quantum computers with limited qubit connectivity: Main results

+In order to consider the re-labelling of a qubit to be a random event, it is necessary to consider not a single `known' quantum circuit, but rather a random quantum circuit sampled from some defined ensemble.
+The ensemble in question is chosen to be the ensemble of random circuits of some depth $m$, in which each layer consists of $\lfloor n/2 \rfloor$ interactions -- that is, the maximum possible number of interactions occurs in each layer (and the $m$ layers of the circuit are chosen independently and identically distributed (i.i.d.)).
+In the case where $n$ is odd, the qubit which is not involved can be thought of as pairing up with a further virtual qubit, therefore there are $(2 \lceil n/2 \rceil)!! = ((2 \lceil n/2 \rceil)!)/(2^{\lceil n/2 \rceil}(\lceil n/2 \rceil)!)$ permutations of interactions in each layer.
+A random layer is sampled uniformly from this ensemble, which means that the random process has an entropy of:

+where all entropies are expressed in bits\footnote{Note that the nomenclature `$\Delta S_L$' is used, rather than simply `$S_L$', as this will later correspond to the \textit{change} in entropy caused by relabelling the qubits after an entire layer of interactions}.\\ A layer of a quantum circuit is simply a list of qubits which must interact, and so there is an exact deterministic correspondence between sampling from this random process (which returns a random layer) and the process of relabelling qubits following an entire layer of interactions.
+It follows that, if a $m$ layer quantum circuit, generated by i.i.d. sampling $m$ random layers, is to be executed, then from (\ref{eq403}), the total increase in entropy associated with the process of qubit relabelling can be expressed:

-In order to use the entropy associated with the interactions to lower-bound the total number of time steps required, it is necessary to consider the initial and final states of the system.
-Starting with the initial state, according to the text below Definition~2.2, the ordering process is free to set the initial qubit configuration, so the contribution to the initial entropy by the relation between the vertex indices and qubit indices, denoted $S_{init_q}$, can only be lower-bounded as greater or equal to zero.
+where $N_I = m \lfloor n/2 \rfloor $ is the total number of interactions.
+This entropy is not all added at once, but rather is added when the interactions occur, and thus the interacting qubits that had been ordered (swapped) to be adjacent are relabelled with their new targets.\\ The purpose of expressing the entropy increase of updating of the qubit labels when qubits undergo interactions is to lower-bound the number of ordering time steps (layers of swaps) needed to offset this disordering.
+To do this, it is necessary to consider the entropy of the initial and final states of the system.
+Starting with the initial state, according to the text below Definition~2.2, the compiler is free to set the initial qubit locations, so the contribution to the initial entropy by the relation between the vertex indices and qubit indices, denoted $S_{init_q}$, can only be lower-bounded as greater or equal to zero.
 Added to this, the qubits are labelled for the first layer of interactions, according to the process detailed above, leading to (\ref{eq400}).
 This allows the initial entropy of the system, $S_{init}$, to be expressed: